-Let’s now come to the architecture of the AWS cloud provider.
+Let’s now come to the AWS cloud architecture diagram.

 The above diagram is a simple AWS architecture diagram that shows the basic structure of Amazon Web Services architecture.
 It shows the basic AWS services, such as Route 53, Elastic Load Balancer, EC2, security groups, CloudFront, Amazon S3 bucket, etc. By using S3 (Simple Storage Service), companies can easily store and retrieve data of various types using Application Programming Interface calls.

 AWS comes with so many handy options such as configuration server, individual server mapping, and pricing.
 As we can see in the AWS architecture diagram that a custom virtual private cloud is created to secure the web application, and resources are spread across availability zones to provide redundancy during maintenance.
 Web servers are deployed on AWS EC2 instances.
 External traffic to the servers is balanced by Elastic Load Balancer.

 We can add or remove instances and scale up or down on the basis of dynamic scaling policies.
 Amazon CloudFront distribution helps us minimize latency.
 It also maintains the edge locations across the globe—an edge location is a cache for web and streaming content.
 Route 53 domain name service, on the other hand, is used for the registration and management of our Internet domain.